jekyll/jekyll-gist/README.md

     $ gem install jekyll-gist

-Finally, add the following to your site's `_config.yml`:
+Then add the following to your site's `_config.yml`:

 ```
 plugins:
   - jekyll-gist
 ```

+💡 If you are using a Jekyll version less than 3.5.0, use the `gems` key instead of `plugins`.

 ## Usage